zkamvar/stunning-barnacle/Landscape.md

     |-- README.md                # - Use this to tell folks how to contribute ^*
     `-- index.md                 # - Use this to create the landing page for the lesson.

-- ^1
-   **Q:** Maybe use a different name to not confuse with "workshop" referring to the event?
 - ^*
    **Q:** why not using CONTRIBUTING?, how about README.Rmd?
    **A:** README is the first place people go.
 We can link CONTRIBUTING in README.
 Using an RMD file is not good (or shouldn't be the default) because people will try to edit the markdown version.